 Fertilize Before Mowing

 After laying new sod, you will need to ensure it gets the proper fertilization.
+Research says that there’s no need to fertilize new St. Augustine grass sod for at least a month after installation.
 Lawnifi’s New Lawn Starter Box is a great all-around nutrition program that can help your sod get a healthy start.
 This is what I’ve been using on all new sod jobs that I put down.
 Check it out here.

 Watering before Mowing

 Before you mow newly planted sod two weeks post-installation, you need to ensure that it stays adequately watered.
-The watering should start right after installation and should be done three-five times a day for the first two weeks.
+The watering should start right after installation and should be done 2 to 6 times a day for 4 to 6 minutes at a time.

 Avoid foot traffic